Can I take my children on holiday if I am separated or divorced?

 I have asked for consent, but my ex will not agree – what can I do?

 If you do not have a Child Arrangement Order stating that a child or children lives with you, you can make an application to the Court for a Specific Issue Order.
-As long as you can provide details of the trip such as the dates, return travel documents and specific travel details – a Court is unlikely to refuse permission for a child to go on holiday.
+As long as the holiday is in the child’s best interests, and you can provide details of the trip such as the dates, return travel documents and specific travel details – a Court is unlikely to refuse permission for a child to go on holiday.

 The mention of a Specific Issue Order may be enough to encourage your ex to change their mind and provide their consent.

-What would happen if I took my children on holiday without consent?
+What would happen if I took my child on holiday without consent?

 Unless you have an order stating that the child lives with you – you must seek the other parent’s consent when travelling with children.
 Failure to do so could lead to potential criminal charges for child abduction.